 Thank you for visiting.
 I warmly welcome you to learn more about my activities and to get in touch.

-I am the conductor and co–founder of Eureka Ensemble, with the mission to nurture social change through music, and the music director of the Kendall Square Orchestra.
-I made my professional conducting debut with the Albanian National Orchestra in 2014 and my opera conducting debut in 2018 with the Vienna Summer Festival Opera.
+I am the conductor and co–founder of Eureka Ensemble, a network of over 80 classical musicians that nurtures social change through music, and the music director of the Kendall Square Orchestra, which brings together musicians from science, technology, and innovation companies; the group has 50 musicians representing over 40 companies and institutions.
+I made my professional conducting debut with the Albanian National Orchestra in 2014 and my opera conducting debut in 2018 with the Vienna Summer Music Festival Opera.

 Off the podium, I coach chamber music at Harvard University as a non-resident tutor with Pforzheimer House, advise music organizations in Boston on artistic programming, social entrepreneurship, and audience development, and speak to schools and organizations on the power of music for social change and leadership.